AdamTest24/Case_Studies_L2D/README.md

 ```

 ### :cloud: Using Github Codespaces
+[Codespaces](https://docs.github.com/en/codespaces/overview) is a development environment hosted in the cloud.
+We have created a config file, [devcontainer.json](devcontainer/devcontainer.json) that currently sopports `2-core • 8GB RAM • 32GB` and added NVIDIA CUDA features, however the GPU option is only available for selected customers as trial period [:link:](https://docs.github.com/en/enterprise-cloud@latest/codespaces/developing-in-a-codespace/getting-started-with-github-codespaces-for-machine-learning).

 1. Create codespace: Go to `Code` icon and select `create codespace on PREFERED BRANCH`.
 Taking 4-ish minutes to set up!
 	1.1 You might already have an image, in which case just activate `docker_funny_name_ID` at https://github.com/codespaces
 	1.2 The default codespace is configured with `2-core • 8GB RAM • 32GB` but you can choose other options (4, 8, 16 cores, etc)
 	1.3 Once the setup is complete, a Visual Studio Code IDE will show up on your browser
 2. In the `EXPLORER` panel to the left, open the relevant notebook
 3. In the notebook view, on the top right, click on `Select Kernel`
+	3.1 From the drop down menu in the top centre, select: `Install enable suggested extensions Python + Jupyter`

-	3.1 Select: `Python environments...` (you may have to click on `Select Kernel` again)
+	3.2 Select: `Python environments...` (you may have to click on `Select Kernel` again)

-	3.2 From the drop down menu, select: `l2dVE (Python VERSION) /opt/conda/envs/l2dVE/bin/python`
+	3.3 From the drop down menu, select: `l2dVE (Python VERSION) /opt/conda/envs/l2dVE/bin/python`
 4. Run cells in notebook and have fun! 🚀
 5. You might like to commit changes.
 For this we suggest creating specific branches to avoid conflicts with the `main` branch
 6. When you are done, just stop running the container.
 Click on the bottom left menu `Codespaces: funny_name_ID`, select `Stop Current Codebase`
 7. You might like to go to https://github.com/codespaces/ to delete your container `docker_funny_name_ID` by clicking in three dots and delete it

 Alternatively, you can open the notebook you would like to run on Github and click on the codespace badge (which looks like this ![badge icon](https://github.com/codespaces/badge.svg)) at the top.
 Then fill in the setup parameters on the browser:
 - Select the branch you would like to use
 - Select the Dev container configuration (Miniconda Python 3)
 - The defaults for the region and machine type should work fine for us!
 Then continue with the setup from step 2 above.

 ## :octocat: Clone repository
 Clone the repository by typing (or copying) the following line in a terminal at your selected path in your machine.